seyedali-rafazi/python-tutorial-part-one/README.md

-# What I've Learned from Python
+# What I've Learned from Python Part one

 This repository serves as a record of my learning journey in Python.
 I've covered a wide range of topics and concepts, and this README provides an overview of what I've learned so far.